 How to knit a baby sweater with straight needles

-- 2 x balls of Rico Creative cotton Aran in the colours nature (white) 60.
+- 2 x skeins of Rico Creative Cotton Aran in the colour nature (white) 60.

 - Medium weight yarn 04.

-- Sewing thread in the same colour as the ribbon.
+- Sewing needle and thread in the same colour as the ribbon.

 Yarn A – Powder (Peach) / Yarn B – Nature (white)